RobbLuk/PortfolioNew/content/about/index.md

 I earned my Bachelor's degree in Engineering and Management, with a specialization in Information Technology, from Munich University of Applied Sciences [Hochschule München, DE](https://www.hm.edu/).
 My academic journey culminated in a thesis titled "Evaluation of potentials with neural networks in the field of eDiscovery," through which I explored the transformative capabilities of neural networks to enhance eDiscovery processes, showcasing my ability to apply theoretical knowledge to practical challenges.

-I am an active member of the [Data Science Club - Data Camp](https://www.linkedin.com/school/datacampinc/), where I have engaged deeply with the data science community, honing my skills and knowledge.
+I am a member of the [Data Science Club - DataCamp](https://dccertified.datacamp.com/) and [LinkedIn - DataCamp](https://www.linkedin.com/school/datacampinc/), where I have engaged deeply with the data science community, honing my skills and knowledge.
 Throughout my involvement, I have earned certificates that attest to my proficiency and dedication to continuous learning in the field of data science.

 Here are a few of the other activities that I love to do!